margotwagner/my-website-academic/content/authors/margotwagner/_index.md

 # Interests to show in About widget
 interests:
+- Data Science, Machine Learning and Artificial Intelligence
 - Mental Health, Psychiatry, and Psychology
-- Data Science and Artificial Intelligence
 - Computational Neuroscience

 # Education to show in About widget